briankeane/simpleNodeServerCourse/part3/09c-TestFind.md

     });
 ```

 Run your tests and see them pass!
-It's a good idea to make sure your new test fails with a bad result.
+It's a good idea to make sure your new test fails with a bad result (replace `sam@sam.com` with `somethingelse@somethingelse.com` and make sure you get a failure).